-On June 13, 2022, in connection with the Blue Torch Financing Agreement, we granted warrants to affiliates of the Lenders to purchase fully paid and non-assessable shares of Class A common stock (the "Blue Torch Warrants"), which are exercisable for an aggregate of 3,496,205 shares of our Class A common stock with a per share exercise price of \$2.01.
+On June 13, 2022, in connection with the Blue Torch Financing Agreement, we issued warrants to affiliates of the Lenders to purchase shares of Class A common stock (the "2022 Blue Torch Warrants"), which were exercisable for an aggregate of 437,025 shares of our Class A common stock with a per share exercise price of \$16.08.

-In addition, on June 13, 2022, in connection with the closing of the financing, we paid Urgent Capital LLC, a Delaware limited liability company, a fee for introducing us to the Lenders, for the purpose of loan financing, in the amount equal to \$0.6 million in cash and a warrant to purchase fully paid and non-assessable shares of Class A common stock (the "GPO Warrant" and, collectively with the Blue Torch Warrants, the "Credit Agreement Warrants"), which is exercisable for an aggregate of 198,675 shares of our Class A common stock with a per share exercise price of \$2.01.
+In addition, on June 13, 2022, in connection with the closing of the financing, we paid Urgent Capital LLC, a Delaware limited liability company, a fee for introducing us to the Lenders, for the purpose of loan financing, in the amount equal to \$0.6 million in cash and a warrant to purchase shares of Class A common stock (the "GPO Warrant" and, collectively with the 2022 Blue Torch Warrants and the 2023 Blue Torch Warrants (as defined below), the "Credit Agreement Warrants"), which is exercisable for an aggregate of 24,834 shares of our Class A common stock with a per share exercise price of \$16.08.